mjcleme/passport-test/README.md

 app.use('/', routes);
 app.use('/users', users);
  ```
- * And replace them with the mongoose and passport initialization
+ * And replace them with the mongoose and passport initialization.
+Make sure you insert this in place of the "app.use" lines, if you put it above in the "require" section, nothing will work.
  ```js
 var mongoose = require('mongoose');
 mongoose.connect('mongodb://localhost/passport');